unkn0wnperson/fgliveries/Mig-28/README.txt

-This livery is an adapted from FGUK’s F-5E USNVFC13 This work is under Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported license.
-Check LICENSE.txt file
+This livery is an adapted from FGUKâ€™s F-5E USNVFC13
+This work is under the GPLv2 license.